How to Convert Your Resume for Applicant Tracking Systems (ATS): The 3-Version Strategy That Actually Works

 As much as AI and machine learning is changing the world, it still mucks up résumé content almost 100% of the time.

-It’s older cousin, dumb-tech ATS, isn’t much better and hasn’t been since the dawn of the internet.
+Its older cousin, dumb-tech ATS, isn't much better and hasn't been since the dawn of the internet.

-If you’ve ever had to re-splice your resume after you submitted it, this article is for you.
-It’s also for you if you’re a private client of mine.
-You may have received, or soon will receive (check your Library of Master Documents), the three résumé versions you’ll need to make it through the ATS gauntlet, which include:
+If you've ever had to re-splice your résumé after you submitted it, this article is for you.
+It's also for you if you're a private client of mine.
+You may have received, or soon will receive (check your Library of Master Documents), the three résumé versions you'll need to make it through the ATS gauntlet, which include:

 Résumé "for humans"